4thguy/wordle-project/README.md

-    wordle-client/README.md: Instructions for setting up and running the client. wordle-shared/README.md: Guidelines for utilizing shared functions and classes. wordle-server/README.md: Instructions for deploying and managing the server.
+    wordle-client/README.md: Instructions for setting up and running the client. wordle-shared/README.md: Guidelines for utilizing shared functions and classes. wordle-server/README.md: Instructions for deploying and managing the server. wordle-data/README.md: Instructions for communicating with the database. wordle-db/README.md: Instructions for setting up the database.

 Feel free to explore, contribute, and enhance the Wordle Project.
 Happy coding! 🚀